jupyterhub/jupyterhub/docs/source/reference/config-sudo.md

 ## Troubleshooting: SELinux

 If you still get a generic `Permission denied` `PermissionError`, it's possible SELinux is blocking you.
-Here's how you can make a module to allow this.
+Here's how you can make a module to resolve this.
 First, put this in a file named `sudo_exec_selinux.te`:

 ```bash